ministryofjustice/laa-apply-for-legal-aid/README.md

 - Change `staging` to `production` in the above commands to access production.
 - Port 5433 is used in the above examples instead of the usual 5432 for postgres, as 5432 will not work if postgres is running locally.

+###Backups###

+Backups are taking daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
+The retention date can be changed.

+A CronJOB takes hourly snapshots of production between 6am and 9pm.
+These need to be periodically deleted as a maximum of 100 can be stored.

 ## 3rd party integrations

 ### True Layer